Jackson EMC helps area youth achieve their dreams.

 Walter Harrison Scholarship

 The Harrison scholarship is named in honor of a leader in the state and national electric cooperative movements.
-The Harrison Trust awards scholarships statewide to high school seniors and undergraduate students of any age attending a vocational school or two-or-four year accredited college or university in the state of Georgia.
+The Harrison Trust awards several $1,000 scholarships statewide to high school seniors and undergraduate students of any age attending a vocational school or two-or-four year accredited college or university in the state of Georgia.

-Judges select winners for the Harrison Scholarship each year based on a combination of exceptional academic ability, community service and need.
-Students must begin using the award within one year of date of issuance and be totally utilized within two years of the date of issuance.
+Judges select winners for the Harrison Scholarship each year based on a combination of need, academic ability, extracurricular activities, involvement, autobiographical sketch and recommendations.
+Scholarship use must commence within one year of date of issuance and be totally utilized within two years of the date of issuance.
 The school shall return any unused funds to the scholarship fund.

 2014 Walter Harrison Scholarship recipient

 Stephen Jenkins, graduating senior from Mountain View High School, Gwinnett County

 The son of Brent and Carol of Lawrenceville, Jenkins will attend the Georgia Institute of Technology this fall and pursue a degree in electrical engineering.

 He’s a member of a number of organizations such as the Boy Scouts of America, National Honor Society, Mu Alpha Theta Math Honor Society and the Academic Team, among others.

 Jenkins earned a long list of honors such as Salutatorian of the Class of 2014, Star Student, UGA Certificate of Merit, Eagle Scout and AP Scholar with Honor.